DavidKarnik/webGame/README.md

 Just for learn TypeScript, Angular and comunication Frontend <-> Backend (Java - Spring).
 Project of simple Web Game.
 Event click on targets to Score/Miss.
 Project is implemented with several tools, IDEs and languages so there is little mess in files.

+Main Idea
+Simple web game (click on target to get point). <- Frontend, Backend -> Send data to Java Spring boot and manage them.
+Store them into DATABASE and send Leaderboard to the Frontend.

 # Angular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.5.